Torres del Paine National Park Chile

 W Trek Map

-When is Most Popular Time to Come to Torres del Paine?
+When is the Most Popular Time to Come to Torres del Paine?

 The Summer: December, January and February is typically the most popular time for visitors because the weather is warmer and it is the Winter holiday period in the Northern hemisphere.